What low intervention winemaking means to us

 In simplest terms, wine is the sweet spot between grapes and vinegar.
 Our job as producers is to nudge the process on to this sweet spot, then stop it the moment it gets there.

 It doesn’t take an entire chemistry lab of interventions to reach that critical moment, but it does require judicious decision-making.
 Our belief, to paraphrase Caroline Gilby MW, is to use the minimum interference we need, not plump for the maximum just in case.
+That, in a nutshell, is what low intervention wine means to us.

-What makes Oxney Organic low-intervention?
+What makes Oxney Organic a low intervention winemaker?

 We are firmly with our natural wine colleagues on native yeasts.
 They just make things more interesting.
 Lab-grown cultured yeasts are chosen for the convenience of making winemaking a predictable science, especially in terms of how long a fermentation will last.
 But anyone can buy the same cultured yeasts, which means they lower the sense of terroir in the wines.
 Wild ferments, on the other hand, are a one-off celebration of their terroir, loaded with their own unique character and personality.
+That’s why we practise wild fermentation wherever possible, and continue to experiment with the possibilities and permutations.

 Certainly for white wines, rosé and sparkling wines, we believe that some control is vital to maximise quality without compromising character.
 This is why we use modern presses and stainless-steel vessels in much of our winemaking.
 If you want to minimise or eliminate the use of SO2, there are other measures that can be taken to avoid the threat of oxidation and microbial spoilage.
-Hence temperature control, use of tannins, oak, lees contact, gas blanketing are modern winemaking techniques we have no hesitation in embracing.
+Hence temperature control, use of tannins, oak, lees contact and gas blanketing are modern winemaking techniques we have no hesitation in embracing.

 Practically no fining or filtering